-Focus on Audience Buying and Planning for Better Digital ROI
+Focus on Audience Buying and Audience Planning for Better Digital ROI

-Audience buying is the new marketing strategy in 2021.
+Audience buying is the new marketing strategy in 2021 and audience planning is replacing media planning.
 Media buying decided to take an early retirement.

 The world of media is going through the biggest transformation in marketing history.

 In fact, marketers can now hyper-target custom audiences interested in their products and services.
-This marketing technology is now available for the aftermarket industry.
+This audience buying and audience planning marketing technology is now available in the aftermarket industry.

-Audience buying: changing rapidly through technology and big data
+Audience buying, audience planning: changing rapidly through technology and big data

-Whatever your level of expertise – marketing professor, chief marketing officer (CMO), experienced media buyer – it’s more difficult to stay ahead of the ever-changing world of media, marketing technology and marketing platforms.
+Whatever your level of expertise – marketing professor, chief marketing officer (CMO), experienced media buyer – it’s more difficult to stay ahead of the ever-changing world of media, marketing technology, audience technologies and marketing platforms.

 Consumers constantly evolve how they find information online before making a purchase.
 Today, marketing strategies and marketing mix needs to mirror this changing consumer behavior.
 And, to make that possible, big data creates new marketing opportunities and opens up new audiences.

 Evolution from media buying to audience buying